catuy/cataldo/_posts/2015-01-01-Monitor Cannabis.md

 ---
 layout: post
 date: 2015-01-01 17:12:19 -0300
-visible: false
+# visible: false
-title:  Monitor Cannabis
+title:  "Monitor Cannabis"
 categories: todos consultorias
 images: /assets/blogimages/tiles/monitor.gif
 tags:
   - Web
-description: "The Inter typeface <br>Used by millions world-wide, including big names like Unity, Pixar, GitHub, Mozilla, Figma and many others."
+description: "Monitor Cannabis<br>Supporting a regional knowledge platform for cannabis policy by designing its identity, brand system, and digital communication strategy."
 ---
-Monitorcannabis.uy es un componente del proyecto “Hacia una estrategia de evaluación y monitoreo de la regulación de la marihuana en Uruguay” gestionado por la Fundación Friedrich Ebert en Uruguay (FESUR) y financiado por Open Society Foundations .
-El proyecto cuenta con la colaboración de la Junta Nacional de Drogas, la Universidad de la República y ProDerechos.
-Busca facilitar el intercambio de información relevante sobre la implementación de la regulación del cannabis en Uruguay, su monitoreo y evaluación, entre actores nacionales, de otros países de la región y del mundo.

-En este marco, mi rol en el proyecto fue: Consultoría general en DCV.
-Diseño de sistema de identidad, arquitectura marcaria, sitio web y comunicación estratégica.
+Monitorcannabis.uy is part of the project “Towards a strategy for evaluating and monitoring cannabis regulation in Uruguay”, managed by the Friedrich Ebert Foundation in Uruguay (FESUR) and funded by the Open Society Foundations.
+The project involves collaboration with the National Drug Board, the University of the Republic, and ProDerechos.
+Its goal is to facilitate the exchange of relevant information on the implementation, monitoring, and evaluation of cannabis regulation in Uruguay—among local stakeholders as well as regional and international actors.

+Within this framework, my role in the project included:
+General consulting in visual communication, identity system design, brand architecture, website design, and strategic communication.

-Equipo de trabajo: Diego Cataldo, Clara Musto, Mauricio Coitiño, ProDerechos
+Team: Diego Cataldo, Clara Musto, Mauricio Coitiño, ProDerechos

 <img class="post-image-full" src="/assets/blogimages/monitor-1.jpg">
 <img class="post-image-full" src="/assets/blogimages/monitor-2.jpg">